yuting3656/yutingblog/_posts/diary/2019-07-24-aiacademy-afternoon.md

 > 靠邀根本在練速打　ＸＤＤＤ

-## Alan Turning
+## Alan Turing
 - Mathematicain, logician, cryptanalyst, philosopher, theoretical biologist, and computer scientist.

-- The father of theoetical computer science and artificail intelegent
+- The father of theoetical computer science and artificial intelligence

 ## Turing Test (1950)

-- If tester annot distinguish a machine and a man, this machine can be considered to have "intelligence".(First time to use)
+- If tester cannot distinguish a machine and a man, this machine can be considered to have "intelligence".(First time to use)

 - "Imitation Game"